Stargard (group): Overview

 At the group's inception Stargard's members were Rochelle Runnells, Debra Anderson, and Janice Williams.
 The vocal trio issued the "Theme Song from 'Which Way Is Up'" on the soundtrack of the 1977 feature film Which Way Is Up?
 The Norman Whitfield-penned track also was on Stargard's self-titled debut album released in 1978 on MCA Records.
-The album rose to numbers 12 & 26 upon the Top R&B Albums and Billboard 200 charts respectively.
+The album rose to numbers 12 and 26 upon the Top R&B Albums and Billboard 200 charts respectively.

-As a single "Which Way Is Up" rose to numbers 1, 12, & 21 on Billboard's Hot R&B Songs, Dance Club Songs, and Hot 100.
+As a single "Which Way Is Up" rose to numbers 1, 12, & 21 on Billboards Hot R&B Songs, Dance Club Songs, and Hot 100.
 "Which Way Is Up" also reached No. 19 on the UK Singles chart.

 During 1978 Stargard released their second album entitled What You Waitin' For.
 The LP's title track reached No. 4 on Hot Soul Songs.
 The group then switched to Warner Bros.
 Records where in 1979 their third LP The Changing of the Gard, was issued.
 The album was co-produced by Verdine White of Earth, Wind, & Fire.
 As a single "Wear It Out" rose to no. 4 on Dance Club Songs.
 Stargard also lent background vocals to Junior Walker's 1979 album Back Street Boogie.

 Anderson went on to leave Stargard shortly after the release of The Changing of the Gard.
 With now only Williams and Runnells in tow the duo released their Whitfield-produced fourth album entitled Back 2 Back in 1980.
 Then they returned to MCA, upon which their fifth LP Nine Lives was issued in 1982.